-FAQ: Virtual Urgent Care
+FAQ: On-Demand Virtual Care

-With Community's Urgent Virtual Care service, you can access medical care from your home, office, or on the go.
+With Community's On-Demand Virtual Care service, you can access medical care from your home, office, or on the go.
 Our board-certified providers can visit with you either by phone or secure video to help treat any non-emergency medical conditions.
 They can diagnose your symptoms, prescribe and refill medication, and send prescriptions to your pharmacy of choice.*

 Get answers to common questions about on-demand virtual medical care below.